jeremytammik/tbc/a/2022_logging.md

 ####<a name="5"></a> Interesting AI Motivation: Ensure It Goes Well

-I browsed Tristan's very interesting web site and was impressed by the compelling motivation to to get involved with AI development that he expresses in his discussion of tracing methods,
+I browsed Tristan's very interesting web site and was impressed by the compelling motivation to get involved with AI development that he expresses in his discussion of tracing methods,
 [all my favorite tracing tools: eBPF, QEMU, Perfetto, new ones I built and more](https://thume.ca/2023/12/02/tracing-methods/):